mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 2. Apply the labels for ALL resources used by the data pipelines
 3. Configure the [cloud billing data export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery) to BigQuery
 4. Craft Datastudio report aligned with the developed labeling convention, there is public [example](https://cloud.google.com/billing/docs/how-to/visualize-data) available
-5. Figure out the workarounds for GCP products which do not provide necessary details in the billing data export
+5. Figure out the workarounds for GCP products which don't provide necessary details in the billing data export

 I would say that 2) and 5) are the toughest parts of the journey.
 {: .notice--info}

 ### Labeling convention

-There is no silver bullet -- perfect cloud resources labeling conventions do not exist.
+There is no silver bullet -- perfect cloud resources labeling conventions don't exist.
 You have to develop your own labeling convention, but I would like to share a few best practices:

 * Introduce labeling naming convention at the very beginning
 * Prepare and share the documentation, it should be clear for any adopter how to apply and how to interpret the labels
-* Add a new labels only when they are really needed, too many labels do not help
+* Add a new labels only when they are really needed, too many labels don't help
 * Continuously check the billing report for the resources without labels and fill the gaps
 * Last but not least, use the prefix for all custom labels to easily recognize them from the built-in ones